scumdogsteev/CV/includes/service-positions-and-activities.md

 ## Service Positions and Activities

+**Board Member**, [Industrial, Manufacturing, and Systems Engineering Industrial Advisory Board][iab], [Department of Industrial, Manufacturing & Systems Engineering][imse], [Texas Tech University][ttu], Jun.
+2020 -- present

+* Provide curriculum and other feedback to the IMSE faculty
+* Conduct mock interviews with and perform resume critiques for IMSE students

 **Fundraiser**, [Houston Food Bank][hfb], Jan.
 2018

 * Raised more than $1,000 by running the Aramco Houston Half Marathon (with Elizabeth Myles).

 **Board Member** and **Chair of the Alumni Feedback Committee**, [Young Guns Texas Tech Young Engineering Alumni][ttuyg], Mar.
-2014 -- present
+2014 -- Dec.
+2018

 * Plan for, develop, and coordinate delivery of an alumni feedback survey
 * Plan and conduct monthly committee meetings, devising ways to gather alumni